-Ecuador: coronavirus vaccination mandatory for most citizens
+Ecuador: Coronavirus vaccination mandatory for most citizens

-QUITO, Ecuador (AP) — Ecuador said Thursday that vaccination against COVID-19 will be mandatory for most citizens.
+QUITO, Ecuador (AP) — Ecuador said Thursday that vaccination against the coronavirus will be mandatory for most citizens.

 Only Ecuadorians with a medical condition that could be complicated by vaccination will be exempt from the new rule, the government said in a statement.
 Those people must have documentation to prove it, according to the statement.